ascillitoe/minimal-mistakes/_posts/2020-04-09-Uncertainty-quantification-for-computational-simulations.md

 tags:
   - CFD
   - uncertainty-quantification
-  - effective-quadratures
+  - equadratures
 mathjax: true
+excerpt: Uncertainty quantification is the science of quantifying, and perhaps reducing, uncertainties in both computational and real world applications.
+Many fields of engineering rely on computational simulations, such as Computational Fluid Dynamics simulations, to predict Quantities of Interest, such as lift and drag coefficients for an aerofoil or vehicle.
+These simulations have many sources of uncertainty.
 header:
     teaser: assets/images/posts/cfd_uq/hpc.jpg
 ---

-In this blog post, I'll talk about using the [Effective Quadratures](https://github.com/Effective-Quadratures/equadratures) python package for uncertainty quantification of computational simulations.
+In this blog post, I'll talk about using the [*equadratures*](https://github.com/Effective-Quadratures/equadratures) python package for uncertainty quantification of computational simulations.
 If you'd like to follow along, the code from this post can be run interactively on the cloud by clicking below:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Effective-Quadratures/EQ-live/blob/master/Blog_posts/computing_moments.ipynb)